-The Gauteng Department of Roads and Transport in partnership with municipalities hosted a variety of events cutting across the Gauteng City Region to promote public transport and sustainable mobility during October 2019.
+The Gauteng Department of Roads and Transport in partnership with municipalities hosts a variety of events cutting across the Gauteng City Region to promote public transport and sustainable mobility during October.

-The West Rand District Municipality (WRDM) in partnership with the Department of Education and Transport & Public Safety Officials from the three local municipalities located within the WRDM undertook awareness campaigns on Road Safety at Primary Schools in the District.
-Scholars at the following schools were addressed:
+In the recent past, the West Rand District Municipality (WRDM) in partnership with the Department of Education and Transport & Public Safety Officials from the three local municipalities located within the WRDM undertook awareness campaigns on Road Safety at Primary Schools in the District.